pallets/click/docs/options.rst

 Choice Options
 --------------

-Sometimes you want to have a parameter be a choice of a list of values.
+Sometimes, you want to have a parameter be a choice of a list of values.
 In that case you can use :class:`Choice` type.
 It can be instantiated with a list of valid values.